How Does Yoga Improve Flexibility?

 Vinyasa flow yoga is great for flexibility as well.
 The poses are linked together to be more dynamic, which warms the muscles up, allowing for deeper stretching.
 The poses are not held as long as the Yin yoga but can be held for longer to deepen the stretch.

 Contrary to what you may see on social media (not ours) the biggest benefits of being flexible are not so that you can take photos of unachievable photos on Instagram.
 There are genuine benefits:

-- Reduce the chance of getting injured as your body has a greater range of movement
+- Reduce the chance of getting injured as your body has a greater range of motion

 - Yoga stretches enhance flexibility that can help improve posture